Wenyunity/algodoo-scripts/README.md

 ~~~
 e.this._name = e.other._name
 ~~~
+Used if you don't want your marbles directly interacting with the point givers.

 Notes: If you want to change color, also do e.this.color = e.other.color

 ## Automatic Naming
 ~~~
 e.this._name = math.toString(math.toInt(e.this.colorHSVA(0)) * 10000 + math.toInt(e.this.colorHSVA(1) * 99) * 100 + math.toInt(e.this.colorHSVA(2) * 99))
 ~~~
+Can be used if your marbles are not named.
+Putting this in OnSpawn will automatically name your marbles and scoreboard, so long as the scoreboard's color is the same as the marble's color.

-Notes: S = 0 or 1, as well as V = 0 or 1 with the same H will cause name collisions.
+Notes: Using HSVA -> S = 0 or 1, as well as V = 0 or 1 with the same H will cause name collisions.
 A (Transparency) is not factored in to the automatic naming, so changing only A will cause name collisions.